-HypoActive has a strong commitment to assist in empowering everyone with type one diabetes.
-Each year we provide opportunities to participate in a number of select endurance challenges, lobby for more research into the effects of exercise on type 1 diabetes, and encourage others to exercise more often.
+HypoActive has a strong commitment to assist in empowering everyone with type 1 diabetes.
+Each year we provide opportunities to participate in a number of select endurance challenges, as well as run/walk/ride events for type 1's of all fitness levels; lobby for more research into the effects of exercise on type 1 diabetes; and encourage others to exercise more often.
 The group is based in Melbourne with key links throughout Australia and New Zealand, providing on-line support through this website, www.hypoactive.org

 The expression, Insulin Injected Engine ®, is a Registered Trade Mark authorised to HypoActive for exclusive use.
 Please contact us if you have any questions.

 We have over 800 followers from across Australia.
 You can read more about some of our members.